nickbreaton/wherecanipark/README.md

 # Where Can I Park?

-A progress web app built to assist in street parking in Iowa City, IA.
+A progressive web app built to assist in street parking in Iowa City, IA.

 ## The Problem